Can you refuse TUPE?

 Your employment will end on the date of the transfer.
 There is no need to work out your notice period.

 It isn’t a dismissal for employment law purposes, nor is it a resignation.
-As it isn’t a dismissal it can’t be an unfair dismissal, or a redundancy.
+As it isn’t a dismissal it can’t be an unfair dismissal or a redundancy.
 You won’t be able to bring an unfair dismissal claim.
 There is a chance that you have a claim if you’ve objected and resign in response to a serious breach by your employer.

 It’s possible that any restrictive covenants in your contract of employment won’t be enforceable against you if you object to the transfer.
 This is because your contract won’t have transferred to the buyer.
 Your employer would be unlikely to have any business interest in enforcing your restraints, having sold the business, so it could be easier for you to compete after the TUPE transfer.